jackyjngwn/SingularityWorkshop/index.md

 <img src="images/jetstream6.png">

-Please choose the “Open Web Shell” option, which will open a new tab to the CLI of your instance.
+Please choose the “Open Web Shell” option, which will open a new tab to the CLI of your instance:

 <img src="images/jetstream7.png">

 <br>
-## Interacting with Web Shell
+### Interacting with Web Shell

 Pasting text is somewhat clunky, but output formatting is somewhat better in this than the old web shell.
 Please feel free to try either.
 If you do want to paste text, please press